Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 How to Turn Off Service Mode

 But once you activate this Service mode, then to switch it back off , you must connect external power again.
 Why?
-Because the speaker won’t come on without outside power, and you can’t change modes without the unit being powered UP.
+Because the speaker won’t come on without outside power, and you can’t change modes without powering UP the unit.

-So, with the speaker Power button glowing, you press and hold the Connect and Volume UP button combination for ten seconds or so, until the unit powers off.
+So, with the speaker Power button glowing, press the Connect and Volume UP button combination.
+Then hold in for ten seconds or so.
+Finally, release when the unit powers off.
 Then, normal speaker operation returns.

 The JBL Xtreme 2 Battery Status Meter Gauge Indicator

-Finally, to round out our Xtreme 2 Buttons Meanings guide, this unit also has five lights that show the amount of charge left currently in the built in power bank battery.
+Finally, to round out this guide, the JBL Xtreme 2 also has five lights on the front.
+These form a battery meter.
+They show the amount of charge remaining in the battery.

 How to Read the Battery Meter

-When the internal battery is fully charged, all five battery charge level LEDs glow white.
-As the battery runs down, fewer of the lamps glow.
-In the next picture, the speaker is shown at eighty percent charge.
-Note that four of the five lamps are lit in this case.
+When the internal battery is full, all five battery charge level LEDs glow white.
+Then as it runs down, fewer lamps glow.
+In the next picture, we show the speaker at eighty percent charge.
+Note that four of the five lamps glow in this case.

-As the battery further discharges, more battery level lights go out, until the charge amount reaches between 0 and 20 percent.
+As the battery further discharges, more battery level lights go out.
+This continues until the charge amount reaches between 0 and 20 percent.
 In this case, only one lamp, the one on the far left, glows.

 Finally, when the battery discharges to critically low levels, the far left battery light blinks red.
 Speaker shutdown happens soon after this occurs.
 So, recharge it immediately for continued musical enjoyment.